nguyentrunghai/Setting_up_Linux_cluster/ldap_server_client.md

 This first login will create the directory `/home/ldapuser1`.

-# Setting up NFS on the server
+# Setting up NFS on Server

 `sudo apt-get install nfs-kernel-server`